McGill-NLP/webllama/README.md

 ### How can I contribute to the project?

 We are actively looking for collaborators to help us build the best Llama-3 web agents!
 To get started, open an issue about what you would like to contribute, and once it has been discussed, you can submit a pull request.
-We will also soon be announcing a Discord channel for the project, where you can ask questions and discuss with other contributors.